ThreeDotsLabs/watermill/_examples/sql/event-log/README.md

 This example shows how to use the SQL Publisher from [SQL Pub/Sub](https://github.com/ThreeDotsLabs/watermill-sql).

+## Background

+Some PubSubs (e.g. Kafka) come with support for storing processed messages, possibly even with no expiration date.
+This can be useful for audit purposes or to reply selected messages again in the future.
+But what if you'd like to use a PubSub that offers no storage and an event log is needed?

+## Solution

+Plugging a pair of a publisher and a subscriber into Watermill's `Router` can work as a proxy from one PubSub to another.
+To ensure that events are written to a persistent storage, you can use the SQL publisher.

-Gochannel subscriber consumes events that are then appended to a MySQL table.
-While this example is trivial, the idea can be used for storing all events in one persistent storage.
+Google Cloud Pub/Sub subscriber consumes events from a topic and inserts them into a MySQL table.
+While this particular PubSub doesn't guarantee proper order of messages, you can use `OccurredAt` field of the payload for sorting.

-Note that gochannel is used to keep the example simple and any other subscriber can be used instead.
+Google Cloud Pub/Sub is used just as an example and any other subscriber can be used instead.

 The example uses `DefaultSchema`, but you can define your own table definition and queries.
 See [SQL Pub/Sub documentation](https://watermill.io/pubsub/sql) for details.